MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/management.md

 # Management for AI workloads on Azure infrastructure

-This guidance focuses on observability and business continuity for AI workloads on Azure infrastructure.
+This article provides recommendations for monitoring for AI workloads running on Azure infrastructure (IaaS).
 Effective management of AI workloads on Azure requires continuous monitoring, optimization practices, and a strong backup and recovery strategy to minimize downtime and ensure reliability in AI-driven operations.
 For general AI management guidance, see [Manage AI](../manage.md).

 ## Monitor AI infrastructure